labex-labs/open-source-labs/rust/rust-by-example/lab-01-hello-world/step1.md

 ## Activity

-Click 'Run' above to see the expected output.
+Run above to see the expected output.
 Next, add a new line with a second `println!` macro so that the output shows:

 ```text
 Hello World!